-How to Build Your Own Home
+How to Design Your Own House (and build it, too!)

 Whether they want to buy house plans online, learn how to hire a contractor, remodel their current home or add a few coats of paint – they all struggle with the same questions.
 I’m here to tell you that it doesn’t have to be this way.